ivanFanin/my-blog.github.io/README.md

 # my-blog.github.io
-This is my perosnal web-project to share my views and thoughts  over the global political events
+This is my personal web-project to share my views and thoughts over the global political events

 ##Projects
 ###[Project 1](https://politiconlab.com/)